software-tools-books/js4ds/_en/callbacks.md

 all greater than 3: false
 ```

-- `Array.filter` creates a new array containing only values that pass a test
+`Array.filter` creates a new array containing only values that pass a test:

 ```js
 const data = ['this', 'is', 'a', 'test']